gasduster99/sppComp/try1/try1_2.md

 In order to understand how fish populations respond to fishing, it is critical to obtain accurate estimates of how many fish are removed from the ocean (catch) and to quantify the precision of those estimates.
-Traditionally, population dynamics models used to measure this response to fishing (“stock assessments”) are conditioned on a time series of annual catches.
-These catch estimates are often treated as being known without error, despite the fact that they are derived from sampling programs that estimate the proportion of unsampled strata must be “filled in” through a process sometimes referred to on the U.S. West Coast as “borrowing” (i.e. data imputation).
-Historically, methods used to “borrow” information among strata have been different species found within multiple sampling strata.Sampling error introduces uncertainty into estimates of the catch, and ad-hoc in nature and driven by expert opinion of local managers (Sen et al. 1984, 1986) (Pearson and Erwin  1997).
+Traditionally, population dynamics models used to measure this response to fishing (stock assessments) are conditioned on a time series of annual catches.
+These catch estimates are often treated as being known without error, despite the fact that they are derived from sampling programs that estimate the proportion of unsampled strata must be filled in through a process sometimes referred to on the U.S. West Coast as borrowing (i.e. data imputation).
+Historically, methods used to borrow information among strata have been different species found within multiple sampling strata.Sampling error introduces uncertainty into estimates of the catch, and ad-hoc in nature and driven by expert opinion of local managers (Sen et al. 1984, 1986) (Pearson and Erwin  1997).
 We seek